1jour1vin

 Guide des Vins Gault & Millau

-Yet its color is pale and the nose discreet, expressing a panoply of fruits from peach to red berries and citrus, not forgetting the essential note of garrigue.
-It remains in the house style with pronounced tannins, and its fine bitters will make it an excellent gastronomic partner at the table.
+The color is pale and the nose discreet, expressing a range of fruits from peach to red berries and citrus, not to mention the essential note of garrigue.
+It remains true to the house style with pronounced tannins, and its beautiful bitterness makes it a very good gastronomic partner at the table.

-The château, owned by the Portalis family since 1752, is currently run by Cyrille, who continues to perpetuate the house style.
-Edouard, who already works with his father, and Etienne are taking over from him.
-The high age of the vines (over 35 years, on average) and the low yields produce wines which, although they need time, are often worthy of the greatest.
-Ungrateful and hard in their youth - the harvest is not destemmed - they are often splendid and of great breed after 15 or 20 years of ageing.
-A second wine, Le Lys, is now available from the domaine.
+The château, owned by the Portalis family since 1752, is currently managed by Cyrille, who continues the house style.
+The next generation is already stepping up, with Edouard, who already works with his father, and Etienne.
+The advanced age of the vines (over 35 years old on average) and low yields produce wines that, although they need time, are often worthy of the greatest.
+Unappreciated and harsh in their youth—the harvest is not destemmed—they are often splendid and of great pedigree after 15 or 20 years of aging.
+A second wine, Le Lys, is now offered by the estate.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France